Regular stretching offers a vast number of health benefits to older adults. Tight and stiff muscles

 Reduces Spinal Pain and Arthritis

 Research highlights that spinal stenosis and osteoarthritis are two common causes of lower back pain in older adults.
-Osteoarthritis is a common degenerative disease and a form of arthritis characterized by degeneration of soft connective tissues and cartilage between the facet joints.
+Osteoarthritis is a common degenerative disease and a form of arthritis characterized by the degeneration of soft connective tissues and cartilage between the facet joints.
 According to the Centers for Disease Control and Prevention (CDC), osteoarthritis affects over 32 million older adults in the US.

 As a result, you will feel pain in your lumbar spine (lower back).
 Although the pain comes and goes depending on your health and muscle strength, not treating it can lead to something more severe, such as sciatica, pain radiating from your lower back through the hips to one of your legs.
 Besides, osteoarthritis also develops in the knees, hips, fingers, toes, and neck.